MoarTube/MoarTube-Client/README.md

 npm i @moartube/moartube-client
 ```

-open a terminal in the installation directory and run the client:
+Open a terminal in the installation directory and run the client:

 ```bash
 node node_modules/@moartube/moartube-client/moartube-client.js